borkymcgee/nOWire/README.md

 ![cbat](https://github.com/borkymcgee/nOWire/blob/main/img/cbat.gif)

 A fun, silly little project to convert an OWire LED to a normal LED, negating all of the benefits of using OWire and resulting in a product that is worse than a regular LED in just about every way.
+(other than cbat mode, thats pretty cool I guess)

 ## Premise